 The glamour has been ramped up.
 Cher made an effort to cultivate good musical guests.
 Some good girl-power between Cher and her female guests.

-1975-76 ratings: Tied at #22 for the year with The Streets of San Francisco and The NBC Sunday Mystery Movie.
+1975-76 ratings: As estimated 14.5 million viewers a week, tied at #22 for the year with The Streets of San Francisco and The NBC Sunday Mystery Movie.
 The top show was still All in the Family.
-Source: Classic TV Hits, Wikipedia
+Source: TV Ratings Guide, Classic TV Database, Wikipedia

 Emmy nominations: